IG-Group/ig-orchestrations/README.md

 Empty with README.md explaining that you have to use github

-## github-mirror

-Aka (bitbucket:IG Public FIX API/ig-orchestrations/github-mirror)

-Bamboo build pulls changes once a day github --ff-only and is used as an onsite backup of github.

 ## github-staging

 Aka (bitbucket:IG Public FIX API/ig-orchestrations/github-staging)

+A [Bamboo](https://bamboo5.iggroup.local/browse/PFA-IOMG) build pulls changes once a day github --ff-only and is used as an onsite backup of github.

-We merge changes there and then push to github (manually for now).
+We merge changes there and then push to github via a [Bamboo build](https://bamboo5.iggroup.local/browse/PFA-IOPTG).

 This is done so that we can use familiar change process tools for this project.